About discretionary housing payments

 How to apply for discretionary housing payments

-- If you want to apply for discretionary housing payment you need to fill in and submit an application form.
+- If you want to apply in any other circumstance, please download and complete an application form.

 - Email the completed form to email@example.com